-1. Barrier-free access requirements should be introduced in such a manner that character-defining spaces, details, features, and finishes are preserved.
+When necessary, barrier-free access requirements should be introduced in such a manner that character-defining spaces, details features, and finishes are preserved.

 The access ramp at the Thornhill Village Library is discretely integrated with the landscaping, and does not detract from the historic building.